USA

 The video recording class supported by the memory card.

-This parameter is specified for SD/microSD cards and their variations, as well as CompactFlash (see "Type").
-In the first case, the V* format designation is used, in the second, VPG*, but the idea is the same there and there: the numbers indicated instead of an asterisk are the lowest write speed (in MB / s) that the card is guaranteed to provide.
-This speed is of key importance primarily in video shooting, which is why this parameter is called “Video Recording Class”; the higher it is, the higher the resolution and frame rate at which you can record using this card.
+This parameter is indicated for SD/microSD cards and their variations, as well as CompactFlash (see “Type”).
+In the first case, the format designation V* is used, in the second - VPG*, but the idea is the same in both cases: the numbers indicated instead of an asterisk are the lowest write speed (in MB/s) that the card is guaranteed to provide.
+This speed is of key importance primarily in video recording, which is why this parameter is called “Video Recording Class”; the higher it is, the higher the resolution and frame rate at which you can record using this card.

 Application class

-When working with applications that use a memory card (for example, mobile games), information is written and read not in a continuous stream, as when recording video or copying data, but in separate small fragments, moreover, from random sections in the memory of the drive (the so-called random write / read).
-So a high video recording class (see above) does not always mean good performance when working with demanding games and other resource-intensive programs.
-Therefore, in the characteristics of memory cards, they began to separately indicate the speed class for applications.
+When working with applications that use a memory card (for example, mobile games), information is written and read not in a continuous stream, as when recording video or copying data, but in separate small fragments, and from random areas in the drive’s memory (the so-called random write/read).
+So a high-class video recording (see above) does not always mean good flow Rate when working with demanding games and other resource-intensive programs.
+Therefore, the characteristics of memory cards began to separately indicate the speed class for applications.

-The key indicator for assigning one or another class is the minimum number of IOPS (input / output operations per second) that the media can provide in random write and read mode.
-The following classes are relevant today:
+The key indicator for assigning a particular class is the minimum number of IOPS (input/output operations per second) that the media can provide in random write and read mode.
+Nowadays, the following classes are relevant:

 A1 — at least 1500 IOPS for reading and 500 IOPS for writing;